lo1ol/DarkroomTimer/README.md

 3. [LED](https://sl.aliexpress.ru/p?key=tgDHsiN)
 4. [Buzzer](https://sl.aliexpress.ru/p?key=iXIeG78)
 5. [Switch](https://sl.aliexpress.ru/p?key=f3PfsRC)
-6. 5V Transformer -- just disassamble any USB phone adapter (5V, 2.4A is ok).
-Also you can [try this](https://sl.aliexpress.ru/p?key=5RdhGtS), but I still don't check it properly
+6. [5V Transformer](https://sl.aliexpress.ru/p?key=5RdhGtS) (still don't check it properly).
+Also you can just disassamble any 5V USB phone adapter
 7. [Arduino nano](https://sl.aliexpress.ru/p?key=daDhGj5): It's better to take Arduino with ATmega 328P processor.
 Arduino with ATmega 168 doesn't have anought memory to store this firmware.
 Notice, controller with mini usb socket is needed
 8. Only one resistor is used to set contrast of screen: 2.2 kOm.
 Your value could differ.
 9. You could buy sustain pedal as footswitch.
 It has to be normally-open or has polarity switch.
 We use "Cherub wtb-006" and it's more than ok